 - Lastly place your 4th finger on 8th fret of 1st string.

 The sound and tonality of the chord is beautiful and as you play it you will know.

-This position of C chord is similar to open D chord and it is played on the 10th fret.
-This chord can be used as essentials in solos and riffs.
+This position of the C chord is similar to an open D chord but it’s played on the 10th fret.
+Playing the notes of this chord individually can be useful when soloing.

 - Place your 1st finger on the 10th fret of 4th string.

 - 2nd finger on 12th fret of 3rd string.

 - 3rd finger on 12th fret of 1st string.